Illu/react-native-volume-indicator/README.md

 Use `listenToVolumeChange` when you want to start listening to volume change.
 Don't forget to remove the listener by calling `stopListeningToVolumeChange()`.

+Allows you to create your own volume indicator easily.

 ##### Exemple
 ```javascript